About Target ROAS bidding

 The following conversion tracking settings let you customize how you bid for conversions:

-- The Include in "Conversions" setting lets you decide whether or not to include individual conversion actions in your "Conversions" reporting column.
-The data in this column is used by bid strategies like target CPA, target ROAS, and ECPC, so your bid strategy will only optimize based on the conversions that you've chosen to include.
+- The Include in "Conversions" setting lets you decide whether or not to include individual conversion actions in your "Conversions" and "Conversion value" reporting columns.
+The data in these columns are used by bid strategies like target CPA, target ROAS, and ECPC, so your bid strategy will only optimize based on the conversions that you've chosen to include.
 Learn more

-- The Include cross-device conversions setting lets you include cross-device conversions in your “Conversions” column and in your conversion-based bid strategies.
+- The Include Display cross-device conversions setting lets you include cross-device conversions from Display Network campaigns in your “Conversions” column and in your conversion-based bid strategies.
+Cross-device conversions from Search and Shopping campaigns are included by default.
 Learn more

 Ad group targets